Updated: Feb 19

 There are many lovely modern musical arrangements incorporating this deeply moving chant, as well.

-If you have Spotify, you can listen to modern musical arrangement which still maintains the Vedic cadence by Russil Paul here.
+You can listen to a modern musical arrangement which still maintains the Vedic cadence by Russil Paul

 My blogging is sporadic, but I am more prolific on Instagram!